-31. For catching vessels fishing actively for bluefin tuna and tuna traps, an incidental catch of maximum 5% of bluefin tuna weighing between 8 and 30 kg or with fork length between 75-115 cm may be authorized.
+31. For catching vessels fishing actively for bluefin tuna and tuna traps, an incidental catch of maximum 5% by number of bluefin tuna weighing between 8 and 30 kg or, in the alternative, with fork length between 75-115 cm may be authorized.

-This percentage is calculated in relation to the total catches in number of bluefin tuna retained on board this vessel at any time after each fishing operation in the above mentioned weight or length categories.
+This percentage shall be calculated in relation to the total catches in number of bluefin tuna retained on board a vessel at any time after each fishing operation in the above mentioned weight or length categories.